ThatMG393/panfrost-gallium-mesa/docs/envvars.rst

       emit messages about performance issues ``perfmon``
-      emit messages about :ext:`GL_AMD_performance_monitor` ``reemit``
+      emit messages about :ext:`GL_AMD_performance_monitor` ``perf-symbol-names``
+      use performance counter symbols instead of the counter name (counter symbols are like variable names, it's sometimes easier to work with when you have lots of metrics to collect) ``reemit``
       mark all state dirty on each draw call
    ``rt``